 Experts recommend that women choose a lower heel, even if you are small against your partner, and suggest that metallic colours are great for beginners as they will match almost any outfit the new student decides to wear them with.
 Intermediate, semi-professional or professionally-trained dancers may wish to have a collection of footwear to choose from.

 Ballroom shoes can be elegant and comfortable at the same time.
 Photo credit: Oneras on Visual hunt / CC BY-SA

 Some of the biggest brands in Ballroom shoe wear are Werner Kern, Electric Ballroom, Roch Valley and RoTate.

 So girls, if you want to channel your inner Ginger Rogers, Gaynor Fairweather or Karina Smirnoff, then step into those dancing shoes and give us a twirl!

 Learn about the history of rock n’ roll dancing.

-Finding Ballroom dance classes near you couldn’t be easier if you have a computer and an Internet connection.
+Finding Ballroom dance schools near me couldn’t be easier if you have a computer and an Internet connection.
 Browse the web to find a range of Ballroom lessons and classes adapted for a newcomer, or you can simply call your local gymnastics centre or dance club to find out about drop-ins and booking classes to participate in.